MicrosoftDocs/cpp-docs/docs/linux/connectionmanager-reference.md

 ConnectionManager.exe remove 1975957870
 ```

 This command overrides the choice of shell for the connection with connection ID 21212121.
-Supported shells are **sh, csh, bash, tcsh, ksh, zsh, and dash**.
-If the shell found on the Linux system isn't supported, then we fall back to explicitly use “sh” for all commands.
+Supported shells are: **`sh, csh, bash, tcsh, ksh, zsh, dash`**.
+If the shell found on the Linux system isn't supported, then we fall back to explicitly use **`sh`** for all commands.

 ```cmd
 ConnectionManager.exe modify 21212121 --property shell=csh